 SQL Server Azure / 2022 Database Ledger Tables from Linux.

 SQL Azure and SQL Server 2022 includes a database security feature called ledger tables.
-As the Easysoft SQL Server ODBC driver supports Azure and will support SQL Server 2022, our customers will be able to take advantage of this feature.
+As the Easysoft SQL Server ODBC driver supports Azure and SQL Server 2022, our customers will be able to take advantage of this feature.

 Read this Microsoft tutorial for instructions on how to create and populate some ledger tables: